hmartelb/NSynth-MIDI-Renderer/README.md

 # Create the NoteSynthesizer instance
 synth = NoteSynthesizer(path_to_nsynth, path_to_midi_csv, output_dir, sr, velocities, preload)

-# Generate the audio for a given MIDI sequence
-output_dict = synth.render_sequence(sequence_path, instrument, transpose, playback_speed, duration_scale, write_wav=True)

-# Or you can use it with multiprocessing
+# you can use it with multiprocessing
 import billiard as mp
 from tqdm.auto import tqdm